stbiadmin/jdn-website/content/publication/faces/index.md

 ---
-title: "Assessing the feasibility of DNN-enabled photoforensic reidentification from downsampled images"
+title: "An Evaluation of Forensic Facial Recognition"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here